mojaloop/ml-pisp-bootcamp/gsp_to_sdk_mapping.md

       // Running with the assumption that Mojaloop will provide a singular FIDO assertion.
       "challengeOptions": [
         {
-          // challengeOptionId is used in the GSP transferFunds call.
+          // challengeOptionId is used in the GSP transferFunds call, and is the link between the initiated Transfer and the Authorization.
-          // Assuming to identify which authentication method was chosen.
-          // We can have the GSP connector generate this "challengeOptionId": initiateResponse.body.transactionId,
+          "challengeOptionId": initiateResponse.body.transactionId,
           "fido": {
             "challenge": initiateResponse.body.authorization.challenge,